mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 "And you were there when they showed up?"

 "Ah, yes.
-Melna is my jundwoman," I said.
+Melna is my bundwoman," I said.

 "I see," he said, scribbling his notes quicker now.
 "And then?"